codeballet/dockerize-django-authentication/README.md

 The `corpus` subdirectory contains the text files that the AI reads and generates its answers from

 The `css` subdirectory is a directory for linking the `web` Docker service to the `styles` Docker service, which compiles the SASS files, as defined in the `docker-compose.yml` file.
 Note that the `css` directory is typically only populated inside the running Docker container of the `web` service itself, since the CSS files between the two services are linked by means of Docker bind-volumes.
 The `css` directory on the versioning repository is typically empty.
-However, in case it is missing, it seems to produce errors.
+However, in case that directory is missing, it seems to produce errors.

 IMPORTANT NOTE:
-For some reason, it appears that the `/app/testapp/static/testapp/css` directory is not picked up by the git versioning system, unless there is a file inside that directory.
+For some reason, it appears that empty directoryies, such as the `/app/testapp/static/testapp/css` directory, are not picked up by the git versioning system, unless there is a file inside that directory.
 Hence, in order not to get errors due to a missing directory, I added the file `css/empty.txt`.
 That file serves no other purpuse than simply making sure that the `css` directory indeed is picked up by the git versioning system.

 The `js` subdirectory is where all the JavaScript action is happening.
 Inside that directory is a bunch of files:

-- `classes.js`, defining all the classes for the frontend.
+- `classes.js`, defining all the JavaScript Classes for the frontend.
 - `eventHandlers.js`, providing all the event handlers for buttons, etc.
 - `forms.js`, containing all the form Objects, used for instantiation of forms by means of the `InputForm` Class.
 - `helperFunction.js` contains all the functions that are called by the event handlers and the `index.js` files.
 - `index.js` contains the central JavaScript file that goes into action once the HTML content is initially loaded.
 This file acts as the 'director' that controls all the other JavaScript files.
 - `objects.js` instantiates the classes in the above `classes.js` file, and defines some other JavaScript Objects as global variables.

+### Inside the `styles` directory

+There is a Dockerfile, specifying how to build the image and run the container.
+There is also a subdirectory called `testapp/`, which contains the `styles.scss` file and the compiled `styles.css` file.

+The `styles/testapp/` directory acts as a Docker bind-volume to make sure that the Docker `web` service gets the compiled `styles.css` file, as defined in the `docker-compose.yml` file.

 ## How to run the application